horizonos-project/horizon/README.md

 Currently, Horizon has the following features;
  - Booting into 32-bit Protected Mode
- - Registering the EXT2 filesystem
+ - Decompressing the initramfs tar archive
- - Correctly sets up a Stack and hands off to C
+ - Sets up required memory and registers for userland
+ - Runs in a ring3 userland context

 And that... is it.
 It boots, and that's about it for the time being.
 Over the course of the months of November and December, there are plans to have a semi-stable userland by the beginning of 2026.